-The categories for Inclusive Research and Convergence Research are not categories for submission.
+The categories for Focus on Underrepresented Minority Communities, Convergence Research, and Exemplary Staff Poster are not categories for submission.
 Instead, authors will indicate on their initial submission whether their poster should be considered in these special categories.
-A select committee will make a final determination for the Inclusive Research and Convergence Research awards.
-The three placed winners as well as the winners in the Inclusive Research and Convergence Research categories will be announced via email on Friday, May 3, 2024.
+A select committee will make a final determination for these awards.
+The three placed winners as well as the winners in the special categories will be announced via email on Friday, April 25, 2025.